Tuition and Fees

 If your tuition payment is not received by the deadline, you'll be dismissed from SAIT and will be responsible for full fees owing.

 Tuition payment deadlines

 |Intake*||Tuition payment deadline|

-*Program start dates not listed above have a tuition payment deadline of four weeks before the program start date for new students and on the first day of class for continuing students.
+*Program start dates not listed above have a tuition payment deadline of the first business day of the month before classes begin.

 Dates are critical in determining whether you receive a fees refund and how much you will get back.

 The following refund procedure applies to students withdrawing from a program: